iatanasov77/my-web-projects/README.md

 ## III.
 Setup the web interface

 1. SSH login to the vagrant machine
-2. Run `composer install` from the /vagrant directory if the composer install exit with error to install ocramius/package-versions use option `... --prefer-source` i don't know why:
+2. Run `composer install` from the ROOT Directory of The Installed GUI if the composer install exit with error to install ocramius/package-versions use option `... --prefer-source` i don't know why:
     ```
         composer install --prefer-source